-Cirque du Soleil’s newest offering, “Corteo,” spots the usual circus acts within the showcase of a clown’s funeral.
+Cirque du Soleil’s newest offering, “Corteo,” spots the usual circus acts within the showcase of a clown’s funeral. (“Corteo” is Italian for funeral procession.)
 But there’s nothing funereal in the proceedings.
 “Cry,” the ringmaster keeps imploring the audience.
 “This is supposed to be a funeral!”
 There’s no crying or audience malaise in evidence, just laughter, chills and all-around amazement.
 Send in the clowns, especially when they’re this good.

 If your last Cirque visit was to one of those extravaganzas of dazzling images set to new-age music in seemingly endless repetition, have no fear: “Corteo” is a grand show with enough high spots to enthrall adults and tykes alike.
 Director-creator Daniele Finzi Pasca, the Swiss-born founder of Teatro Sunil, seamlessly blends circus and theater.
 (Pasca’s “Rain,” a Cirque Eloize production that visited the New Victory last summer, is up for three Drama Desk Awards, including director of a musical.)

 “Corteo” is the journey of a dead clown (the highly entertaining Mauro Mozzani), with farewell perfs from his friends and colleagues.
 Thus, we get a reasonably interwoven evening with recurring characters rather than just a succession of aerialists and trapeze walkers.

 Designer Jean Rabasse’s hundred-foot-long stage splits the big top like a clock face at 6 p.m.
 The rise of the curtain provides a striking image, revealing a complete, duplicate audience across the way.
 Costume designer Dominique Lemieux does an impressive job, constantly reminding us that the 41 performers are in a show, rather than disconnected specialty acts.